chibiboba/JS-130/Notes/Lesson 2 Advanced Concepts.md

 - Specific rule about variables declared with `var` : the variable declaration is hoisted but the assignment expressions is initialized to `undefined`.

+- Duplicate `var` variable declarations means the `var` identifiers are hoisted and initialized to `undefined`.
+The variables are then assigned the value of its assignment expression when the variable statement is executed.

 - Example 1

   ```js